michaelpearce21/CI_MS1_DAL/README.md

   * GitHub.com - Version control system.
   * pages.github.com - For hosting final website.
   * unsplash.com, pexels.com and boardgamegeek.com - For images used through site.
   * webaim.org/resources/contrastchecker/ - Used to check contrast and solve a few validation issues.
+  * ami.responsivedesign.is/ - Used to create mock-up image.
   * coolors.co - Used to generate a color scheme.
   * fonts.google.com - Used to find good fonts for UX.